Tourette Syndrome

 Causes

-Tourette's syndrome is a neurological disorder characterized by repetitive, involuntary movements and vocalizations called tics.
+Tourette syndrome is a neurological disorder characterized by repetitive, involuntary movements and vocalizations called tics.

-In addition to genetics, other factors such as environmental triggers or abnormalities in brain structure can also contribute to the development of Tourette syndrome.
+In addition to genetics, other factors, such as environmental triggers or abnormalities in brain structure, can also contribute to the development of Tourette syndrome.

 Some researchers believe that certain infections or prenatal exposure to toxins may play a role in triggering the disorder.